flyteorg/flyte/docs/deployment/configuration/performance.rst

 Summarized steps of a workflow execution
 ========================================

 Let's revisit the lifecycle of a workflow execution.
-The following diagram aims to summarize the process by focusing on the main steps.
-More details can be found in the `FlytePropeller Architecture <https://docs.flyte.org/en/latest/concepts/component_architecture/flytepropeller_architecture.html>`__ and :ref:`divedeep-execution-timeline` sections.
+The following diagram aims to summarize the process described in the `FlytePropeller Architecture <https://docs.flyte.org/en/latest/concepts/component_architecture/flytepropeller_architecture.html>`__ and :ref:`divedeep-execution-timeline` sections, focusing on the main steps.

 .. image:: https://raw.githubusercontent.com/flyteorg/static-resources/main/flyte/configuration/perf_optimization/propeller-perf-lifecycle-01.png

-The following description is centered in the ``Worker``; the independent, lightweight and idempotent process that interacts with all the components in the Propeller controller to drive executions.
+The ``Worker`` is the independent, lightweight and idempotent process that interacts with all the components in the Propeller controller to drive executions.
 It's implemented as a ``goroutine``, and illustrated here as a hard-working gopher which:

 1. Pulls from the ``WorkQueue`` and loads what it needs to do the job: the workflow specification (desired state) and the previously recorded execution status.